 Yes, you can, but you must first complete all the ENG 695 prerequisites.

 How should I find an internship?

-You will be responsible for arranging your own internship, rather than being placed in one by the TPW program.
-However, the program does provide support to help students in their internship search.
-The program office keeps binders for active internship listings.
-The TPW program also maintains an internship and job leads listserve where students receive e-mailed information on available internships when companies contact the program with their listings.
-Please e-mail TPW with your name and email address to be added to the list-serve.
-The TPW program’s resource section on the website links to various job boards which will help in your internship search.
-Another good option would be to reach out and network with family, friends and TPW alums.
+You will be responsible for arranging your own internship, rather than being placed in one by the PWR program.
+However, the program does provide support to help students in their internship search (the ENG 695 intructor will review this with you) .
+Another good option would be to reach out and network with family, friends, and PWR alums.
 Some students have had success “cold” contacting companies for which they would like to work and which they know employ professional writers or editors.

 Will I be paid for my internship?